-A month ago I had the pleasure of being invited to shoot an assignment by Shutterstock Custom for Marriott Rewards.
+A month ago I had the pleasure of being invited to shoot an assignment by for Marriott Hotels.
 Invitation accepted I headed to deepest Provence to spend the day frolicking in the sun, surrounded by lavender fields and millions of bees!
-I was absolutely terrified, bees where flying every where including up into my dress, but they are so lavender drunk that they are gentle enough to hold in your hands!
-Their delightful hum was the soundtrack to my day and I waited patiently for the hoards of tourists to take their selfies and at 5pm they all hopped on coaches and left for terraces and wine!
+I was absolutely terrified, bees where flying everywhere including up into my dress, but they are so lavender drunk that they are gentle enough to hold in your hands!
+Their delightful hum was the soundtrack to my day and I waited patiently for the hordes of tourists to take their selfies and at 5pm they all hopped on coaches and left for terraces and wine!

 It was not as easy as one might think to shoot, in the lavender fields, I did HOURS of research before and thought you might find it helpful if I shared some of my findings.
 So…

 Where to see the Lavender Fields of Provence (and get great photos!)